-EU citizens in the UK are now faced with having to apply to stay in their own home and pay for the privilege – that is, in essence, what settled status, the scheme devised for EU citizens to secure their future in the UK, is about.
+EU citizens in the UK are now faced with having to apply if they want to stay in their own home post-Brexit and pay for the privilege.
+That is, in essence, what settled status, the scheme devised for EU citizens to secure their future in the UK, is about.
 While the UK government claims that settled status secures the rights of EU citizens, the reality is that it does not provide certainty.
 Key concerns are:

 - Settled status is an application process, not a registration – applications can be rejected.

-- Criminal record checks will be part of the process, and all applicants aged 10 and over will be checked against the UK’s national police database and watch lists.
-That despite the fact that EU citizens are all here legally now.
+- Criminal record checks will be part of the process, and all applicants aged 10 and over will be checked against the UK’s national police database and watch lists – even though EU citizens are all here legally now.

 - The ‘best case’ outcome is a loss of rights and further limbo because of implementation through secondary legislation (see below).

-- The ‘worst case’ outcome is an application being turned down – with all the potential fallout that entails, which could include potential illegality and deportation.
+- The ‘worst case’ outcome is an application being turned down – with all the consequences that entails, potentially including illegality and deportation.

 - EU citizens will have to pay for this status; not everyone will be able to afford this.

-- A mobile phone app for the application process has been developed, but it currently only covers Android phones.
+- A mobile phone app for the application process has been developed, but it only works on Android phones.
 It is still unclear how other application routes, such as paper forms, will work.
 There are no proposals for local face-to-face applications.